dreamseekerfromn/project-pursuit-single-resource-project-front-end/README.md

 ## Acknowledgements

-Shout Out to all of the Purusit 10.2 Nights and Wekekends Cohort for getting through the single-resource-project.
+Shout Out to all of the Pursuit 10.2 Nights and Weekends Cohort for getting through the single-resource-project.
 Great job!

 ---